bede/seqsum/README.md

 Robust individual and collective checksums for nucleotide sequences.
 Accepts input from stdin or `fast[a|q][.gz|.zst|.xz|.bz2]` files.
 Generates checksums for each sequence, and a checksum of checksums given multiple records.
 Warnings are shown for duplicate sequences and within-collection checksum collisions at the chosen bit depth.
 Sequences are uppercased before hashing with `xxh3_128` and may optionally be normalised to contain only the characters `ACGTN-`.

+The typical use case is determining whether reordered, renamed or otherwise bit-inexact fasta/fastq files are equivalent in their sequence composition.

 ## Install (Python 3.10+)